Preethika2004/OnlinePaymentFraudDetection/README.md

 - **Support Vector Machine:** 97.6%
 - **Decision Tree:** 99.4%

 The Decision Tree model achieved the highest accuracy, making it the most effective model for this dataset.
-However, it's important to note that accuracy alone may not be the best metric for imbalanced datasets.
-Future work could include evaluating models using precision, recall, and F1-score to better assess their performance on fraud detection.
+Since the dataset we had is imbalanced, the decision trees might be performing better compared to other models.